antlammi/ChessAI_TiRa/README.md

 # ChessAI_TiRa
-Datastructures and Algorithms course project
+ChessAI in Java for Data Structures and Algorithms project course at University of Helsinki

 ##